Star Of Bethlehem Control

 Star of Bethlehem

-• Star of Bethlehem is a perennial invasive weed that is easily identified by its distinguishing white, star-shaped petals that bloom in late spring.
+• Star of Bethlehem is an herbaceous perennial invasive weed easily identified by its six white, star-shaped petals that bloom in late spring.
+Together, these petals resemble a star, hence its name.
+Usually, they will reach about one foot in height.

-Use our description and image above to help you to identify Star of Bethlehem on your lawn.
-If you are having trouble with identification, contact us and we will properly ID the plant for you as well as give you the best product recommendations to control the weed you have.
+Use our description and image above to help you identify the star of Bethlehem on your lawn.
+If you are having trouble with identification, contact us, and we will properly identify the plant for you and give you the best product recommendations to control the weed you have.

 Inspection

-Once you have confirmed that the weed you are dealing with is the Star of Bethlehem, you can proceed with inspection.
-In this phase, you will need to determine where the Star of Bethlehem is growing and what the conditions are that are helping the weed to thrive.
+Once you have confirmed that the weed you are dealing with is the star of Bethlehem, you can proceed with the inspection.
+In this phase, you will need to determine where the star of Bethlehem is growing and what conditions are helping the weed to thrive.
 This will also help you to determine where to focus your herbicide application.

 Where to Inspect